manpreetdash/manpreetdash.github.io/about.md

 title: About Me
 ---

-Hi there, I'm based in Brooklyn, NY and currently do independent consulting work for media and technology companies.
+Hi there, I'm based in Evanston, IL and currently do independent consulting work for media and technology companies.
 I also run the SEO MBA.
 I'm always happy to grab a coffee or a zoom!

 Get in touch: [tjcritchlow@gmail.com](mailto:tjcritchlow@gmail.com) / [@tomcritchlow](http://twitter.com/tomcritchlow)